 Celia loves playing chamber music especially with her students.
 Other enthusiasms include swimming in the lake, watching Coronation Street and trying to tame a very wild garden.
 She spends hours doing Sukodu, cryptic crosswords and logic puzzles.
 Celia's latest discovery is online jigsaws!

-Celia teaches on Mondays and Wednesdays.
+Celia teaches on Wednesdays.

 David Szabó is a pianist, piano teacher, and accompanist from Hungary.
 He graduated from the prestigious Liszt Academy of Music, Budapest in 2009 with the highest grade of diploma.
 By invitation in 2011, David continued his studies in classical performance at the Irish World Academy of Music and Dance, Limerick graduating in 2013.
 During his studies and until 2019 David taught piano skills to BA degree students and accompanied voice, dance and instrumentalist students.

 During his ten years in Ireland, David taught at the Munster Music Academy, Killaloe, Maoin Cheoil na Gaillimhe, Galway, Maoin Cheoil in Ennis and Limerick School of Music.
 In 2019 David returned to base himself in Budapest.
 David was recently appointed head of the piano department in Kodály Zoltán Music School, Szob,